Discover your love for dance at one of our classes

 Our dance school offers classes in Cecchetti Classical Ballet, Tap, Modern and Contemporary dance.
 Students are able to attend classes in their favourite style, or reap the physical and creative benefits of learning and enjoying multiple types of dance.

 If you aren't sure which of these styles might be for you, why not come to a trial class with us and see for yourself!
-Our dance classes take place at the Holy Trinity Church Hall, Knaphill, Woking, Surrey.
+Our dance classes take place at the Holy Trinity Church Hall in Knaphill (Woking), and Camelsdale Church hall in Camelsdale (Haslemere).

 We are ready to welcome you to our community and help you discover your inner dancer!